Patrick A. Malone, President

 Washington DC 20001

-Ellen Relkin is President of the Pound Civil Justice Institute.
-She is of counsel to Weitz & Luxenberg, P.C. in New York City and Cherry Hill, New Jersey.
+Ellen Relkin is of counsel to Weitz & Luxenberg, P.C. in New York City and Cherry Hill, New Jersey.
 She is certified by the New Jersey Supreme Court as a Certified Civil Trial Attorney.
 She has been elected as a “Super Lawyer” of New Jersey and New York as well as AV rated and selected for the Martindale-Hubbell Bar Register of Preeminent Women Lawyers.
 She is licensed to practice in New York, New Jersey, Pennsylvania, and the District of Columbia.
+She is a past president of the Pound Civil Justice Institute.

 Ms. Relkin was court-appointed by the Hon.
 Brian Martinotti as lead counsel in the New Jersey In Re: Stryker Rejuvenate/ABG II Modular Hip Litigation.
 She was a member of the negotiating team for a settlement compensating 3,000 plaintiffs for an amount in excess of one billion dollars.
 Ms. Relkin is co-lead counsel in the DePuy ASR MDL litigation.
 In that capacity she played a key role in negotiating the $2.5 billion settlement for 8,000 victims of the failed hip implant.
 She was appointed this year by the Hon.
 Eldon Fallon to serve on the Plaintiff Steering Committee in the In Re: Xarelto Litigation.
 She was a member of the trial team in the landmark Vioxx case McDarby v.
 Merck, that obtained a $13.5 million verdict and successfully defended the compensatory verdict in writing and arguing the appeal before the New Jersey Appellate Division, 949 A.2d 223 (N.J.
 App.
 Div.
 May 29, 2008).
 This precedential case established that New Jersey recognized a heeding presumption in pharmaceutical product liability litigation.
 Ms. Relkin is an elected member of the American Law Institute.
 She serves on the Board of Governors of the New Jersey Association for Justice.
 She also serves on the Board of Visitors of the University of California at Irvine Law School.
 She is a former chair of the Toxic, Environmental and Pharmaceutical Torts Section of the American Association of Justice.